mooserson/DownBeat/README.md

 The game will run on JavaScript using the AudioContext api for the songs..
   - Easel JS will help streamline using the HTML5 Canvas implementation for rendering.
   - Sound JS will likely be implemented help manage audio to sync with gameplay.
+    - Initially I will select songs with a set beats-per-minute and hard-code the rate that the platforms generate relative to that.
+It should behave in such a way that the player is jumping in time.
+    - The stretch goal for this would be to have the user select a song and use an API such as EchoNest or dynamically using Audio API.
   - Webpack to package scripts.

   player.js Will handle the player logic.
+It will handle movement for the player's character, behavior and animation.

+  platform.js Will contain platform logic.

-It will handle movement for the player's character, behavior and animation. world.js Will contain the backdrop and tie the player, platforms and other objects together.
+  world.js Will contain the backdrop and tie the player, platforms and other objects together.